diogoaurelio/schedoscopeWiki/Command-Reference.md

 ### views

-`views` lists all instantiated views, along with their status.
+`views` lists all instantiated views along with their status.

 Supported options:
 - `-s`, `--status <status>`: filter views by their status (e.g. 'transforming')